 This category includes campaigns for which the entrant had responsibility only for the lead generation component of the campaign—not for the sales conversion portion of the campaign.
 Entries in this category should submit detailed results information regarding generation

-of leads and sales conversion results to allow for judging of the effectiveness of the lead-generation campaign.2.
+of leads and, if available, sales conversion results to allow for judging of the effectiveness of the lead-generation campaign.2.
 Solicitation for Guaranteed-Issue/Simplified-Issue Product

 This category includes any solicitation designed as a customer acquisition offer for a guaranteed-issue or simplified-issue product.
 Submission materials can include multiple efforts, i.e., waves, flights of the same or similar campaign piece.
 A “simplified-issue” product is intended to include products for which an application (typically including health questions or attestation) is required, but for which lab tests/paramedical exams are not typically required.3.
 Solicitation for Underwritten Product